Coronavirus information and advice for our patients and visitors

 We also ask that all patients attend their appointments on their own if they can.
 If you need someone with you for additional support please let us know.

 Thank you for helping us to keep everyone safe.

 Feel unwell?
 Please do not attend hospital

-Please do not come to the hospital if you have tested positive for COVID or are self-isolating due to contact with someone who tested positive.
+Please do not come to the hospital if you have tested positive for COVID, are self-isolating, or have any COVID symptoms.
 Instead contact the number on your letter and we will rearrange your appointment for you.

 Preparing for surgery

 We have produced an information leaflet to help you prepare for your surgery, which explains more about self-isolating, screening and other things you should consider before your admission.
 You can read this leaflet on preparing for surgery here.